programmerjake/SDL/docs/README-macosx.md

 ===========

 1. Either download [Molten](https://moltengl.com/free-trial/) and unzip it or download the Vulkan headers from Khronos's [Vulkan-Docs](https://github.com/KhronosGroup/Vulkan-Docs/tree/1.0/src/vulkan) repo and put them in a directory hierarchy `include/vulkan`.
-2. If you are going to use the command line set and export a `VULKAN_SDK` environment value to the value described below.
+2. If you are going to use the command line or CMake set and export a `VULKAN_SDK` environment variable to the value described below.
 3. If you are going to use Xcode set a `VULKAN_SDK` custom path in Xcode's preferences.
 Select *Custom Paths* on the *Locations* tab.

 The value of `VULKAN_SDK` should be either the `MoltenVK` directory within the unzipped Molten package or the parent of the `include/vulkan` hierarchy.